wigglytuff-tu/LLM_Entity_Parser/README.md

-# Invoice data processing with Mistral LLM on local CPU
+# Entity parsing and processing with Mistral LLM on local CPU

 ## Quickstart